-If you order any any complete Series you get one Bonus Report free.
-A complete series is defined as being any 8 reports within the same theme with a total value of over \$124; or any actual complete series of any value over \$124.
-If you buy individual reports rather than a series, you can earn 1 Bonus Report for every purchase of \$150.
+If you order any complete Series you get one Bonus Report free.
+A complete series is defined as being any 8 reports within the same theme; or any actual complete series (any number of reports over \$300, or any entire series even if less than \$300).